facebookresearch/nevergrad/docs/ref_parametrization.rst

 Operators
 ---------

-These experimental operators are designed to be instantiated and called with a parameter as input, creating a new parameter with the required behavior.
+*Operators* are designed to be instantiated and called with a parameter as input, creating a new parameter with the required behavior. *Constraints* are implemented as operators.

 .. automodule:: nevergrad.ops
-    :members: Int
+    :members: Int, Constraint, BisectionProjectionConstraint